 The latest graphics seems to indicate a Phalanx type system but closer inspection throws up an interesting possibility.

-This is a bit of fun and is probably me making too much of an incomplete rendering in response to a jolly wheeze on behalf of the graphic artist but those shown could easily be mistaken for a Raytheon Defender, the laser version of the Phalanx.
+This is a bit of fun, making too much of an incomplete rendering in response to a jolly wheeze on behalf of the graphic artist but those shown could easily be mistaken for a Raytheon Defender, the laser version of the Phalanx.

 From the Raytheon website